TriKro/rsb-content/part7-out-of-the-box/ab-testing.md

 6. Analyze data and draw conclusions: If the footer with more links reduces bounce rate more than the target set, then you can conclude that increased number of links in the footer is one of the factors that reduces bounce.
 If there is no meaningful difference in bounce, then go back to step 3 and construct a new hypothesis.

-7. Report results to all concerned: let others in Marketing, IT and UI/UX know of the test results and insights generated.
+7. Report results to all concerned: let others in marketing, IT and UI/UX know of the test results and insights generated.

 ### Interpreting Results
 We must set from the beginning the significant difference (practically significant), that is, what difference between the version will lead to change.
 This decision is based on several factors such as: investment of the changes, periodicity of changes, etc. For online testing, a 1-2 percent difference is enough to justify the change.
 For offline testing (e.g. new medicine or new hardware product), the difference to make the change beneficial can be around 10-15 percent difference in magnitude.